Toccata in Dm by Bach is exciting and dramatic! Let your beginning students have the fun of playing the opening theme notes of this famous Bach music.

 The timing in my beginning version is ONLY APPROXIMATE, meant to assist players in giving a feeling of drama to these phrases.

-A tip: as the notes are so close together, and there is much back-and-forth, some of my students have found it helpful to draw RED loops around the RIGHT hand notes, and LIME loops around the LEFT hand notes.
+A tip: as the notes are so close together, and there is much back-and-forth, some of my students have found it helpful to draw RED loops around the RIGHT hand notes, and LIME loops (green, in other words) around the LEFT hand notes.

 Okay, the arrangement below is almost as simple as it gets.
 But wait -- you're going to make it even simpler, if you take my advice!
 I suggest you make it easier for your students, by teaching this little melody by rote!